Leading in All-Star voting, Henderson says he's blessed and would take part in Home Run Derby - BaltimoreBaseball.com

 Leading in All-Star voting, Henderson says he’s blessed and would take part in Home Run Derby

-NEW YORK—Gunnar Henderson had a 200,000 vote lead on Kansas City’s Bobby Witt Jr. in the shortstop vote for the American League’s All-Star team.
+NEW YORK—Gunnar Henderson had a 200,000 vote lead on Kansas City’s Bobby Witt Jr. in the shortstop vote for the American League’s All-Star team that was announced Monday.

-Besides Henderson, Adley Rutschman is leading among catchers, and Ryan Mountcastle is a close second in the first basemen vote and Jordan Westburg is second among third basemen.
-Anthony Santander and Colton Cowser are fifth and seventh among outfielders.
+Besides Henderson, Adley Rutschman is leading among catchers, and Ryan Mountcastle is a close second in the first basemen vote.
+Jordan Westburg is second among third basemen, and Anthony Santander and Colton Cowser are fifth and seventh among outfielders.

 “It’s a testament to the guys we have here,” Henderson said.
 “Everybody plays hard, plays their game and goes out there and tries to help the team win, and stuff like that will come along with it.
 That’s just the mindset we have, to go out there and play hard baseball and whatever comes with it, comes with it.”

-Manager Brandon Hyde has enjoyed seeing that his players have done well in the balloting.
+Manager Brandon Hyde his happy his players are doing well in the balloting.

 “It’s awesome that our fans are voting a lot for our guys,” Hyde said.
-“Fans around the country, too that recognize how ell these guys have played.
+“Fans around the country, too, that recognize how well these guys have played.
 We have so many guys that deserve to go.
 Our players are fun to watch.
 We have a bunch of really good players that deserve to be there.
 I was pleased to see that.
-I was pleased to see how high our guys were in voting.”
+I was pleased to see how high our guys were in [the] voting.”

-Last year, Rutschman participated in the Home Run Derby, and Henderson would accept an invitation to this year’s Derby on July 15th at Globe Life Field in Arlington, Texas.
+Last year, Rutschman participated in the Home Run Derby, and Henderson said he would accept an invitation to this year’s Derby on July 15th at Globe Life Field in Arlington, Texas.

 “I feel like it would be cool to do,” Henderson said.
 “I watched it growing up.
 I don’t know if that’s possible in the future.
 It would be cool to do.”

-Hyde thought that Rutschman’s performance in last year’s Derby was terrific.
+Hyde thought that Rutschman’s performance in last year’s Derby — in which he batted left and right — was terrific.

 To Top